 Use of tape recorder

-Tape recorders and digital recorders are available for students qualifying for the accommodation.
 Recorders are used to allow students with disabilities to focus on the classroom lecture without having to write notes.

 Students may request an instructor for repeated instructions or give alternative explanations to insure the student has a full understanding of the material or assignment.
+This request, however, must be made after class or during the instructor’s office hours so that it will not be disruptive during the class.

 Tape Recorded Textbooks and Other Alternative Formats